 After being referred by your GP, you will be asked a few questions (assessed) on the phone and in person.
 Once accepted, you could be placed on a wait list to join an upcoming programme.
 From talking to your GP to starting the programme may take about 2 months with several contacts in that time and continued support from your GP.
 At first, the group might involve getting to know each other and getting a feel for working together.
 This leads on to the more intense work.
 Usually, participants will make a commitment to not use drugs or alcohol during the programme.

 Your GP can refer you to one.
 After that, you will most likely get a call from your DHB addiction treatment coordination service.
 It can be helpful to discuss your use of drugs and alcohol with your GP before asking for the referral.
 Learn more about what might be available near you by searching Health Point.
 This may list the services that offer the programme or just show the addiction treatment coordination service for your DHB.
 Your GP can contact them for the referral.
 Your DHB’s mental health and addictions website may contain more information if you are interested.
 If you are feeling stuck about what to do, you can talk it over with someone on the Alcohol Drug Helpline.

 These services are for people that use opioids and can include medication that reduces cravings and withdrawal.

 To access opioid substitution treatment (OST), ask your GP or local alcohol and other drug service.
 You can also call the Alcohol Drug Helpline (0800 787 797) or visit Health Point to find out what is available in your area.

 What does OST offer?

-Opioid substitution allows people to overcome opioid dependence, which often makes it difficult to function in daily life.
-Opioid dependence can sometimes become a full-time job.
+Opioid substitution allows people to overcome opioid dependence, which can impact your daily life.
 OST is a legal way of managing the dependence and allows people to begin the process of change.

 The long-term goal of OST is to help people become opioid free.
 You will be guided through this process as it can take some time to reach that goal.